Ez-XBRL Solutions and EcoActive Launch Agentic-AI Platform for Enterprise-Grade Disclosure

 Ez-XBRL & EcoActive launch agentic-AI platform for unified CSRD/ESRS and ESEF financial/sustainability disclosure, giving CFOs/CSOs control & traceability.

-European organizations are moving from siloed, end-of-cycle reporting to integrated, insight-led disclosure.
+British, Irish, and European organisations are moving from siloed, end-of-cycle reporting to integrated, insight-led disclosure.
 Ez-XBRL and EcoActive are responding with a solution that replaces fragmented tools and manual checks with one intelligence-driven environment built for control, transparency, and speed.
 It draws on more than 15 years of enterprise and regulatory reporting experience and a decade of patented AI automation to deliver a platform that is production ready.

 “Disclosure management has entered a new era,” said Aneet Kumar, President, Ez-XBRL Solutions and EcoActive.
 “Our Agentic AI approach orchestrates the full reporting workflow, applies the right checks at every step, and gives leadership confidence that what they publish is complete, transparent, and supportable.”